Ford GPA: History and development

 After having commissioned Willys, Ford and Bantam to build the first 4,500 jeeps (1500 each) in March 1941, the US Motor Transport Board set up a project under the direction of the National Defense Research Committee (NDRC) to be designated "QMC-4 1/4 Ton Truck Light Amphibian".

-Roderick Stephens Jr. of Sparkman & Stephens Inc. yacht designers was asked to design a shape for a 2700 lb amphibious jeep, in the same vein as his design for the DUKW six-wheel-drive amphibious truck.
+Roderick Stephens Jr. of Sparkman & Stephens Inc. yacht designers was asked to design a shape for a 2700 lb amphibious jeep, in the same vein as his later design for the DUKW six-wheel-drive amphibious truck.
 Stephens' hull design looked like a miniature version of that of the DUKW, and just like it, the 'Seep' was going to have a screw propeller, driven by a power take-off, operating in a dedicated tunnel faired into the rear end bodywork, as well as a proper rudder.

 The construction of the vehicle was developed in competition by Marmon-Herrington and Ford Motor Company.
 Marmon-Herrington specialized in all-wheel-drive vehicles.
 The Marmon-Herrington prototype's hull formed an integral unibody structure, created by cutting shapes out of steel sheet and welding those together.
 The Ford entry, however, used a sturdy chassis and internal frame, to which more or less regular automobile type sheet-steel was welded.
 This construction made the GPA some 400 lb lighter than its competitor.
 The GPA's design was based on the Willys MB and Ford GPW standard Jeeps as much as possible, using many of the same parts.
+In 1944 the US Army issued a bulletin explaining how axles could be salvaged from unwanted GPAs and used to repair standard jeeps.
 The GPA had an interior similar to that of the MB/GPW jeeps, although the driver's compartment had almost twice as many control levers: 2WD/4WD, hi-range/lo-range, capstan winch (on the bows), propeller deployment and rudder control.
 After a direct comparison of the two companies' prototypes, Ford received a contract for production starting in 1942.